chocolate-edition/Chocolate-Edition/server pack creator profile/HOW TO START THE SERVER.md

 set-executionpolicy remotesigned

-then you can start the server by running start.ps1 with powershell. (right click > run with powershell)
+then you can start the server by double clicking `start.bat` or by running `start.ps1` with powershell. (right click > run with powershell)

 ## Common problems

 the first time the server starts you will be prompted to accept the EULA. afterwards you should see the server logs as the server starts up.

-if you have any problems dont hesitate to ask us in our discord server! https://discord.gg/chocolate-edition-minecraft-945364406609514517
+if you have any problems dont hesitate to ask us in our discord server! <https://discord.gg/chocolate-edition-minecraft-945364406609514517>

 ## to specify which java runtime to use